srobo/team-emails/SR2020/2020-07-05-virtual-competition-timings.md

 Here are some of the notable changes since 0.2.0:

 - Raise an error if you try to `R.sleep()` with negative seconds
-- Fix rounding errors in vision code
+- Fix intermittent `ValueError`s in vision code caused by floating point rounding
 - Only launch one Webots thread when using custom initialisation
 - Stop Python processes being left behind after running the simulation
 - Fix Webots access violations (Controller exited with status -1)